gruntjs/grunt-contrib-connect/README.md

 If [`open`](#open) is set to `true`, the `hostname` setting will be used to generate the URL that is opened by the browser, defaulting to `localhost` if a wildcard hostname was specified.

+#### ignore
+Type: `Array`__

+An array of Strings or RegExps the served urls will be matched against and excluded live-reloading.
+This makes possible to workaround a problem with damaged binary data (in case there is no explicit e.g. .pdf in the url itself - see discussion here: https://github.com/gruntjs/grunt-contrib-connect/issues/142)
+The value is passed as-is to the underlying https://github.com/intesso/connect-livereload middleware and it is documented there.

 #### base
 Type: `String` or `Array` or `Object`
 Default: `'.'`